amgarton47/CS62data-structures/Profiling_Lab/project/README-original.md

 ## Key Terms and Concepts

-* Open Hashing with Linear Probing - All entries are stored in a single array, but the the location of a particular entry within that array is not fixed by its hash value (the location is *open*).
+* Open Hashing with Linear Probing - All dictionary entries are stored in a single array, but the the location of a particular entry within that array is not fixed by its hash value (the location is *open*).
   Rather, the hash value is used to compute a starting index, and the entry will be placed (by *linear probing*) in the first unused slot after that index.